 - 1. Hospice care is palliative, not curative, in its goals, and provides a full scope of medical and support services for people with a life-limiting illness. - 2.
-These services may include home visits by nurses, social workers, chaplains, home health aides, counselors and volunteers, medical equipment and supplies, drugs and pharmaceuticals, and continuous home care, respite care and general inpatient care as authorized by the Care Dimensions interdisciplinary team and medically necessary for the management of my life-limiting illness. - 3.
+These services may include home visits by physicians, nurse practitioners, nurses, social workers, chaplains, hospice aides, counselors and volunteers, medical equipment and supplies, drugs and pharmaceuticals, and continuous home care, respite care and general inpatient care as authorized by the Care Dimensions interdisciplinary team and medically necessary for the management of my life-limiting illness.
+Complementary therapies are also available with the option to opt out at any time upon request. - 3.
 I can choose to receive hospice care from another hospice program, by informing Care Dimensions of my wishes so that arrangements for a transfer can be made. - 4.
 I am responsible for the cost of care for my life-limiting illness if I seek care beyond what is considered medically necessary and authorized by Care Dimensions and my insurance carrier and documented on my plan of care.
 If I want to pursue treatment not authorized by Care Dimensions or my insurance carrier, and not included in my plan of care, I may be responsible for payment. - 5.
 All care is physician directed through my attending physician and the Care Dimensions Medical Director. - 6.
 As allowed under the HIPAA Privacy Rule, Care Dimensions may do the following without your written authorization: (a) disclose your health information to other health care providers involved in your care; and (b) obtain health information from your other health care providers in order to effectively coordinate your care. - Review of materials: Care Dimensions has given me copies of and reviewed with me the Overview of Services, the Notice of Privacy Practices, and the Patient Rights and Responsibilities.
 Furthermore, I understand my rights and responsibilities as a hospice patient. - Payment authorization: I authorize that payment of benefits will be made directly to Care Dimensions for services and supplies.
 I understand that I and/or my caregivers are responsible for payment for services not covered by insurance unless other arrangements for payment have been made. - Photography authorization: I consent to be photographed for the purposes of identification, diagnosis and/or treatment and to allow the image to be transmitted by secure email to my healthcare team if necessary.